20 Top-Rated Day Trips from Valletta

 Saint Paul's Bay was once a little fishing village but has expanded to include the communities of Qawra, Bugibba, Xemxija, and San Martin.
 The bay offers beautiful natural areas and splendid coastal views of the open sea.
 A waterfront promenade runs the entire course of the bay, ideal for a gentle walk.
 The nearby Mistra Bay has a pebble beach with crystal-clear waters.
 Close to Saint Paul's Bay on the Wardija Ridge, tourists can find the mysterious Cart Ruts that reveal the island's ancient heritage.

 Birzebbuga began its life as a typical Maltese fishing village.
 Now, it is a popular seaside resort in Southeast Malta, about four kilometers from Marsaxlokk.
-The town was built around the bay, which has a lovely beach.
-There are many cafés, restaurants, and shops along the waterfront.
-The town is also known for its love of music and has two band clubs.
-The first weekend of August is the celebration of the Feast Day at the Parish Church of Saint Peter in Chains.
-Festivities include fireworks, a marching band parade of Saint Peter's statue, and kiosks selling Maltese treats like nougat and other candies.
+The town was built around the Pretty Bay, which has an attractive sandy beach as well as many waterfront cafés, restaurants, and shops.
+The first weekend of August, the town celebrates the Feast of Saint Peter at the Parish Church.
+Festivities include fireworks, a marching band parade, a procession in which Saint Peter's statue is carried around the town's streets, and kiosks selling Maltese treats like nougat and other local specialties.

 In a tranquil valley just outside the village of Birzebbuga is a fascinating archaeological site, Ghar Dalam.
 This prehistoric cave dates back to the Neolithic era (7,400 years ago) and is the earliest evidence of human inhabitants in Malta.
 There is also another prehistoric cave nearby, the Borg in-Nadur Cave, that dates back to the Bronze Period.

-The traditional fishing village of Kalkara is next to Vittoriosa along the picturesque Grand Harbor.
-The harbor area around Kalkara is filled with dghajjes, the colorful Maltese gondola-like boats used for transportation across the harbor to Valletta.
+The characteristic Maltese fishing village of Kalkara is next to Vittoriosa along the Grand Harbor, in an area filled with dghajjes, the Maltese gondola-like boats used for transportation to Valletta.
 A popular tourist attraction in Kalkara is Fort Rinella, a 19th-century British fort famous for its 100-ton cannon.
 The cannon was developed by the Victorian-era Lord William Armstrong of Newcastle, England.
-The cannon can fire a one-ton shell up to eight miles in distance.
-Fort Rinella is open Tuesday through Sunday 10am to 5pm; at 2pm is a historical reenactment event featuring cavalry and military drills.
-To the north of the Kalkara promontory is another fort, the 17th-century Fort Ricasoli.
+The cannon can fire a one-ton shell up to 12 kilometers in distance.
+Fort Rinella is open Monday through Saturday 10am to 5pm; at 2pm is a historical reenactment event featuring cavalry and military drills.
+To the north of Fort Rinella is the 17th-century Fort Ricasoli that has been pictured in several movies and TV shows.

-Be sure to visit the Parish Church of Saint Helen's, considered one of Malta's most beautiful churches.
-This grandiose and opulent church was built between 1727 and 1745 towards the end of the Maltese Baroque period.
-Intricate design details distinguish the Sicilian-influenced exterior, which is among the finest in Malta.
-Notice the decorative classical pilasters on the facade and the adorable angels around the intricate bell towers.
-Enter the sanctuary to admire the spacious Latin-plan interior adorned with rich frescoes.
-The Feast Day of Saint Helen is on August 18th, celebrated with a religious procession and traditional festive events.
-Another noteworthy religious monument in Birkirkara is the Parish Church of the Assumption designed by Vittorio Cassar in the early 1600s when Renaissance design was merging with Baroque style.
+In the center of Malta about six kilometers from the Valletta city center, Birkirkara is known for its antique shops and numerous churches.
+Most of Birkirkara is modern, but the historic part of town has atmospheric narrow streets and alleyways.
+The Parish Church of Saint Helen's is considered one of Malta's finest Baroque churches.
+This grandiose church was built between 1727 and 1745 towards the end of the Maltese Baroque period.
+Intricate details distinguish the Sicilian-influenced exterior, with its decorative classical pilasters on the facade.
+The spacious Latin-plan interior is adorned with rich frescoes.
+Every year in August, the Feast of Saint Helen is celebrated with a religious procession, marching band, and festive events.
+Another noteworthy house of worship in Birkirkara is the Parish Church of Saint Mary designed by Vittorio Cassar in the early 1600s, when Renaissance design was merging with Baroque style.

-About 10 kilometers from Valletta, this small medieval village has a quaint Old World ambience.
-Visitors will enjoy strolling around the narrow ancient streets to discover the village's charm.
+About 10 kilometers from Valletta, the small medieval village of Gharghur has an appealing old-world atmosphere.
+Visitors can stroll around the maze of ancient streets to discover the village's charm.
 Gharghur has two noteworthy churches: the 17th-century Parish Church of Saint Bartholomew, designed by Tommaso Dingli, and the Church of the Assumption, originally built in 1560 and rebuilt in 1650.
+For those who like outdoor activities, Gharghur is a good point to set off on cycling and hiking expeditions and countryside walks.